vishugupta1/Neural-Networks-Python/README.md

 # Neural-Networks-Python
-Collection of neural network projects that implement CNN, LTSM, and RNN.
+Collection of Neural Network projects that implement CNN, LTSM, and RNN.